Rasul Jafarian

-Rasul Jafarian (رسول جعفریان; born June 30, 1964) is an Iranian clergyman and researcher in field of Iranian history.
+Rasul Jafarian (رسول جعفریان; born June 30, 1964) is an Iranian Shia cleric and researcher in field of Iranian history.
 He is currently the Professor of the Department of History at the University of Tehran, the Director of The specialized library on Islam and Iran, and the Director of the Central Library of the University of Tehran.
 Rasul Jafarian became a permanent member of the Academy of Sciences of Iran in June 2018 with the vote of the members of the General Assembly of the Academy of Sciences.

 Life

 Birth

 Rasul Jafarian was born on June 30, 1964, in Khvorasgan, Isfahan Province, Iran.

 Education

 After completing his primary education in Khvorasgan, he traveled to Isfahan and spent his Middle school education there.
 During his stay in Isfahan, Jafarian freely attended classes in religious schools.
 He migrated to Qom in 1978 to continue his seminary education and first attended the classes of Khan School and then Resalat School.